NFL 1st-round quarterbacks from 2018: Halfway through 2nd season

 As long as Josh Allen of the Buffalo Bills continues to perform well, I will continue to offer a mea culpa on the quarterback.

 Seeing him in action in college, I never understood the first-round hype that surrounded Allen.
-Even last season, I saw the makings of someone still struggling with his accuracy that might win a few games with his legs and gutsy play.
+Even last season, I saw the makings of someone struggling with his accuracy who might win a few games with his legs and gutsy play.

 Well, midway through 2019, the Buffalo Bills are 6-2.
 And while they are backed by a strong defense and some exciting playmakers (looking at John Brown and Devin Singletary), the Bills are successful thanks in part to the play of Allen.